harrytam/Banknote-Authentication-Using-K-Means-Clustering-Algorithm-Approach-/README.md

 == Instructions ==
 'week5_final_project':

-This is used for data cleaning, data visualization and K-means clutering modelling.
+This is used for data cleaning, data visualization and K-means clustering modelling.

 == Reference ==

-The dataset is provided by the the course in Coursera ‘Foundation of data science: K-means clustering in Python’.
+The dataset is provided by the course in Coursera ‘Foundation of data science: K-means clustering in Python’.